 - Increased capacity for care, allowing us to serve more of our community than ever before

-Which services are moving to the new hospital towers?
+Which services have moved to the new hospital towers?

-Services moving to the new towers are as follows:
+Services that have moved to the new towers are as follows:

 - Adult inpatient care has moved to the new Medical Center tower.
 Other adult care services will continue to be available at their current locations.